 Your snake can catch mites from contact with you.
 Snake mites don’t live on humans, but you can transfer them in your clothes or on your skin.

 If you’re not careful, after you hold an infested snake, you can then pass on those mites to another snake by handling them.

 When you hold a snake, sterilize your hands straight after.
 This isn’t just important because of mites, but because of infections as well.
 Snakes carry salmonella on their skin, which can cause diarrhea, fever, and cramps.

 How to Tell If Your Snake Has Mites

 Snake mites look like small dots.
 In large infestations, you can easily see them moving about on your snake.

 What Color are Snake Mites?

 The color of a snake mite depends on whether it has fed or not.

 Unfed snake mites are a yellow-brown color.
-Once they feed, though, they turn a dark red or even black color.
-They also become engorged (much bigger) compared to their previous size.
+Once they feed, they turn a dark red or even black color.
+They also become engorged with blood.

 What Is Acariasis?